// guide

 Alternatively, specify the specific name of the plugin to add based on its GitHub repo:

-dprint config add dprint/dprint-plugin-typescript
+dprint add dprint/dprint-plugin-typescript

 Or for the standard plugins, you can just do:

-dprint config add typescript
+dprint add typescript

 Or specify a plugin url:

-dprint config add https://plugins.dprint.dev/json-x.x.x.wasm
+dprint add https://plugins.dprint.dev/json-x.x.x.wasm

 Updating Plugins via CLI